 We cannot do everything ourselves.
 We should seek to partner with peers to reduce risks and accelerate our activities where possible.

-Examples: Collaboration with the University of Bristol Computer Science department, funders, local arts organisations.
+Examples: Collaboration with Students, the University of Bristol Computer Science department, funders, local arts organisations.

 In order to provide value for money we must ensure that our activities are fit for purpose and aligned with our mission and appropriate business models using technologies that the service is able to sustain for the expected lifetime of use.